Charles Bertram: The Description of Britain

 Stukeley examined the text for years before reading his analysis of the work and its itineraries before the Society of Antiquaries in 1756 and publishing its itineraries in 1757.
 He was excited that the text provided "more than a hundred names of cities, roads, people, and the like: which till now were absolutely unknown to us" and found it written "with great judgment, perspicuity, and conciseness, as by one that was altogether master of his subject".
 His account of the itineraries included a new engraving, reorienting Bertram's map to place north at the top.
-Later in 1757, at Stukeley's urging, Bertram published the full text in a volume alongside Gildas's Ruin of Britain and the History of the Britons traditionally ascribed to Nennius.
+Later in 1757, at Stukeley's urging, Bertram published the full text in a volume alongside Gildas's Ruin of Britain, and the History of the Britons traditionally ascribed to Nennius.
 Bertram's preface noted that the work "contains many fragments of a better time, which would now in vain be sought for elsewhere".
-The preface goes on to note that, "considered by Dr. Stukeley... a jewel... worthy to be rescued from destruction", Bertram printed it "from respect for him".
+The preface goes on to note that, "considered by Dr. Stukeley ... a jewel ... worthy to be rescued from destruction", Bertram printed it "from respect for him".
 This volume's map was the earlier one and Stukeley later employed it for his own Itinerarium Curiosum published posthumously in 1776.

-The work was studied critically and various aspects of Pseudo-Richard's text were universally rejected, including his claimed province of Vespasiana in lowland Scotland.
-Gibbon considered Pseudo-Richard to be "feeble evidence" and Pinkerton tersely noted that, where the two differ, "Ptolemy must be right and Richard must be wrong."
+The work was studied critically and various aspects of pseudo-Richard's text were universally rejected, including his claimed province of Vespasiana in lowland Scotland.
+Edward Gibbon considered pseudo-Richard to be "feeble evidence" and John Pinkerton tersely noted that, where the two differ, "Ptolemy must be right and Richard must be wrong."
 Nonetheless, the legitimacy of the text itself was unquestioned for decades despite no actual manuscript ever being seen by another person.
 Instead, Bertram always provided credible reasons why the actual document could not be made available and provided copies to satisfy each new request for information.

 Later life

 Stukeley assisted Bertram in joining the Society of Antiquaries in 1756.
 Bertram was succeeded as the naval academy's English teacher by the Swedish Carl Mannercrantz.
-The terminology and accent system he employed in his works, despite claims to originality, seem to broadly mimic Høysgaard's and Bertram passed unmentioned by the Danish Biographical Dictionary.
+The terminology and accent system he employed in his works, despite claims to originality, seem to broadly mimic Jens Høysgaard's and Bertram passed unmentioned by the Danish Biographical Dictionary.
 His Royal English–Danish Grammar was undeserving of its appellation and was published, like all his books, at his own expense; nonetheless, it has been noted as "far and away the longest, the most ambitious, and the best" such work in its time.
 The end of its third volume consisted of blurbs and testimonials, including praise from the German Anglicist Theodor Arnold.
-Bertram died a respected scholar at Copenhagen on 8 January 1765.
+Bertram died a respected scholar in Copenhagen on 8 January 1765.